sophiay2/sophiay2.github.io/index.md

 ## About Me

 Hello!
 I'm Sophia Yang and I am majoring in Computer Science at the [University of Illinois at Urbana-Champaign](https://cs.illinois.edu).
 I will also be pursuing a minor in [Business](https://business.illinois.edu) for a more well-rounded education here.
+I am a Freshman and expected to graduate by May, 2020.

 ## Career